 1.9 mles in 2011, 38 points

 1.1 miles in 2012, 26 points

 1.4 miles in 2014, 34 points

 2.0 miles in 2016, 59 points

 1.9 miles in 2018, 41 points

 M3 has never been known to cross the road.
 He seems particularly adept at locating other males for meetings, and females for mating.
-His activity area is steep and rough to track in, and consequently is tracking is less intensive than other turtles.
-He likely mates and meets with at least 3 times more turtles than the number observed.
+His activity area includes some very steep and rough terrain with dense vegetation, and consequently is tracked less intensively than other resident turtles.
+He likely mates and meets with at least 3 times more turtles than the number observed and recorded.

 1.0 miles in 2009, 40 points

 2.6 miles in 2014, 69 points